 While an A/B test can test many different email elements – from copy to graphics, headings to CTA – this A/B test was all about the subject line.

 Subject line A: #EmailGeeks Digest: Interactive Email Galore

 Subject line B: #EmailGeeks Digest: Interactive Pokemon GO Email

-Anyone who hasn’t been living under a proverbial rock this year is aware that PokemonGo launched a few months ago and has been wildly popular.
-Justin typically pulls a topic from the newsletter email to mention in the subject line, in this edition of the newsletter there were 7 options, and featuring PokemonGo seemed like a no-brainer but Justin decided to test it anyway.
+Anyone who hasn’t been living under a rock is aware that PokemonGo has been wildly popular.
+Justin typically pulls a topic from the newsletter to mention in the subject line and in this edition of the newsletter, there were 7 options.
+Featuring PokemonGo seemed like a no-brainer but Justin decided to test it anyway.

-The results were actually pretty interesting, but not in the way that you’d think – the Open Rates ended up being nearly the same (despite an initial surge by the B version mentioning PokemonGo).
-While the open rates were fairly similar, not only were the click-thru rates +23% for the PokemonGo version, but the distribution of clicks was fairly different:
+The results were actually pretty interesting, but not in the way that you’d think.
+The Open Rates ended up being nearly the same, despite an initial surge for the B version.
+And while the open rates were fairly similar, not only were the click-thru rates +23% for the PokemonGo version, but the distribution of clicks was significantly different:

-While it’s clear that the article regarding Nest was more popular for the agnostic Version A subject line, the results skewed towards PokemonGo for Version B. The takeaway from this test is to really consider the impact of changes such as Subject line topic as they will not only impact openrate but could also change the way the user interacts with the email and other engagement metrics.
-Digest newsletters are a little different since the topics likely won’t all have one goal or theme, but it’s something to keep in mind while you test.
+It’s clear that the article regarding Nest was more popular for the agnostic Version A subject line, but the results skewed towards PokemonGo for Version B. The takeaway from this test is to really consider the impact of the elements you’re testing, since they can not only impact open rate but could also change the way the user interacts with the email content.
+Digest newsletters are a little different, since the topics likely won’t all have one goal or theme, but it’s something to keep in mind when you test.

-An aside before we go, if you’re looking for an email platform to help you run A/B tests (or C/D/E/etc, as you can easily set up as many versions as you’d like), look no further.
+And before we go, if you’re looking for an email platform to help you run A/B tests (or C/D/E/etc.), we can help.